 All members of the WSU community are invited to nominate faculty, staff, and students for the President’s Award for Safety, Health, and Security.
-This award acknowledges the achievements and contributions of those who help keep the campus community safe, healthy, and secure.
+This award acknowledges the achievements and contributions of those who help keep the WSU community safe, healthy, and secure.

 Nominations can be made in any of three categories: Safety, Health, or Security.